Journoud-Lucas/Planning-poker/convention.md

 - Acolades must be on a single line.

-- Functions must not exceed 60 lines in length.
+- ~~Functions must not exceed 60 lines in length.~~ I try, but it's not the case for every function.

 - For header files, their extensions must be .h and not .hpp.